 Wilderness Act (16 USC §§ 1131-1136, 78 Stat.
 890).
 Structures and installations are generally not permitted in designated wilderness, although there are exceptions for cultural and historic resources and certain administrative purposes.
-Special authorizations are also in ANILCA.

 Alaska National Interest Lands Conservation Act (ANILCA, 16 USC §§ 3101-3233)